juanvdb/buildman/provisioning/bashbuild/2kartful/README.md

 # kartful 2

-Kubuntu Artful vagrant virtual machine for dotfiles sort
+Kubuntu Artful vagrant virtual machine Base with buildman vagrant full install for dotfiles sort

 ## Summary of the machine

 The following has been installed:
-- full auto buildman for vagrant test - hidden option 99
+- Full Buildman with all the apps in buildman for a VirtualBox installation, exept the VirtualBox tools from Buildman as it breaks the video.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Installed

+List of installations done:
+- Buildman
+-- Kernel Update
+-- KDE Updates
+-- Update, disk update and full update

 ### Prerequisites

-The software you need to install and how to install them:
+buildmanbuildman  The software you need to install and how to install them:

 ```
 VirtualBox